Page Contents

 How is the Notice of Proposed Action Given?

 The notice gets mailed or delivered to all parties entitled to receive it.
-It must get mailed no less than 15 days before the proposed action takes place.
+It must be mailed no less than 15 days before the proposed action takes place.
 The notice gets prepared and managed by the probate attorneys for the estate.
 When mailed, the notice gets sent to the person’s last known address via first-class mail.

 Can People Object to the Notice of Proposed Action?